demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-security-group-service-create
 ***
-Create a new Service (rule) for the security group.
+Create a new service (rule) for the security group.

 #### Base Command